Meet the 2025 Judges

 Daniel Dietrich

 Daniel Dietrich is an award-winning wildlife photographer, filmmaker, and cinematographer living in Inverness, California.
-His photographs, videos, and writings have been featured on TV, in multiple films, and in numerous publications, including Audubon, National Geographic, ABC, PBS, Outdoor Photographer, and the LA Times.
+His photographs, videos, and writings have been featured on TV, in multiple films, and in numerous publications, including Audubon, National Geographic, ABC, PBS, Outdoor Photographer, and the Los Angeles Times.
 His commitment to ethics in wildlife photography is of the utmost importance in his work.
 Daniel sits on the ethics committee for the North America Nature Photography Association (NANPA), founded the non-profit Conservation Kids, and operates Point Reyes Safaris, a wildlife photography safari company focusing on wild bobcats and other wildlife in Northern California.
 Daniel is deeply committed to the protection and restoration of Point Reyes National Seashore.

 Morgan Heim